-We’ve been experiencing some kindness issues in our home recently, between the siblings.
+We’ve been experiencing some kindness issues in our home recently between the siblings.
 Apparently, the elementary school across the street, where our children attend, has been experiencing some kindness issues school-wide as well.
 Our weekly e-mail from the school has included quotes about kindness.
 It’s not surprising of course.
-It’s hard to be kind when you’re angry, frustrated, stressed, tired, hungry.
-Shall I go on?
+It’s hard to be kind when you’re angry, frustrated, stressed, tired and hungry… shall I go on?

-After walking away from the lesson, I began to think, ‘how can I present this to them in an interesting, fun, kid-friendly way that resonates?
-That sticks?’
-And I was struck by the concept of ‘yoga away’.
+After walking away from the lesson, I began to think, ‘how can I present this to them in an interesting, fun, kid-friendly way that resonates and that sticks?’
+I was struck by the concept of ‘yoga away’.

 So, what would it mean to ‘yoga away’?
-It means deep breaths: pranayama.
+It means deep breaths: Pranayama.
 It means choosing words carefully: mindfulness.
-It could mean some stretching exercises, especially around the neck, back, and chest areas: hatha.
-It means taking a rest: savasana.
-Instead of a simple, directive, non-meaningful ‘walk away’, which doesn’t necessarily equate to anything being taught or learned, we move into a space of tool building.
+It could mean some stretching exercises, especially around the neck, back and chest areas: Hatha.
+It means taking a rest: Savasana.
+Instead of a simple, directive and non-meaningful ‘walk away’, which doesn’t necessarily equate to anything being taught or learned, we move into a space of tool building.

 Let’s build some tools.

-Pranayama: Because of the body’s physiological response of induced relaxation as a result of deep nose breathing, this exercise should be a priority to teach.
-When in stress, we have an innate desire to either fight our circumstances, or run.
-Counting to five as we inhale, and then another five as we exhale, we are inducing a relaxed response to our circumstances.
+Pranayama: Because the body’s physiological response of induced relaxation as a result of deep nose breathing, this exercise should be a priority to teach.
+When in stress, we have an innate desire to either fight our circumstances or run.
+Counting to five as we inhale and then another five as we exhale, we are inducing a relaxed response to our circumstances.
 As you talk about deep breathing in your yoga class, explain how useful it is in times of managing anger.

-Hatha: (Posture) Have you ever noticed the tension that builds in your muscles as the result of engaging in stressful stuff.
-Here I’d simply focus on some head, neck, shoulder exercises.
-Moving head slowly from the left shoulder to the right shoulder.
+Hatha (Posture): Have you ever noticed the tension that builds in your muscles as the result of engaging in the stressful stuff.
+Here I’d simply focus on some head, neck and shoulder exercises.
+Moving the head slowly from the left shoulder to the right shoulder.
 Taking the hands to the back of the head and pulling your head down towards the floor (oh my goodness, it feels so good).
-Forward fold, and then slow rise and reach to the sky.
+Forward Fold and then slow rise and reach to the sky.
 These are amazing stretches for releasing tension.
-And you can call them the ‘yoga away’ stretches.
+You can even call them the ‘yoga away’ stretches.

-Savasana: For the end of class, your guidance into savasana can essentially allow them to create their perfect world/secret garden response to conflict.
+Savasana: For the end of class, your guidance into Savasana can essentially allow them to create their perfect world/secret garden response to conflict.
 This can be a gentle talk about recognizing their emotions, following the golden rule, deep breathing, finding a calm spot to retreat in times of extreme upsetted-ness.
-And then in closing, remind them that the space they’ve created in their mind is always accessible.
+Then in closing, remind them that the space they’ve created in their mind is always accessible.

 We all experience frustration and anger.
-We all struggle with where to put it, and how to move forward with others effectively.
+We all struggle with where to put it and how to move forward with others effectively.
 It’s the human condition.
 There’s absolutely nothing wrong with our emotional spectrum.
-Our jobs as yoga lovers and teachers is to help our littles add tools to their toolboxes for living harmoniously and honestly with the world around them.
-I believe when we engage in real discussion about what makes us happy, sad, frustrated, et cetera, in conjunction with discussion on how to manage our responses, we can begin to yoke body, mind, spirit.
+Our jobs as yoga lovers and teachers is to help our little ones add tools to their toolboxes for living harmoniously and honestly with the world around them.
+I believe when we engage in real discussion about what makes us happy, sad, frustrated etc and in conjunction with discussion on how to manage our responses, we can begin to yoke the body, mind and spirit.
 Obviously, this interaction and discussion and teaching is time intensive.
-But that’s why we have yoga classes.
+That’s why we have yoga classes.
 Repeating yoga classes.